CriMilanese/scull_device_driver/README.md

 Any read/write operation will request memory from RAM, in fact requesting pages from the virtual address space, risking that they might be swapped out, in case the OS sees the necessity.
-Rust memory safety guarantuees that in the event of a kernel panic due to inexistent pages, all memory allocated is dropped, as their owners go out of scope.
+Rust memory safety guarantuees that in the event of a kernel panic due to inexistent pages, all memory allocated is dropped, as their "owners" go out of scope.